 The east coast of Thailand offers a variety of experiences for visitors.
-Relax on the beautiful beaches of the Ko Chang archipelago, soak up the culture in Chanthaburi or sample the vibrant nightlife in Pattaya.
+Relax on the beautiful beaches of the Ko Chang archipelago, soak up the culture in Chanthaburi and experience the local way of life in Trat .
 With convenient access from Bangkok and a diverse range of destinations to explore, Thailand’s east coast makes for a memorable holiday.

 The province of Chonburi is home to a mix of seaside resorts.
 Pattaya is the biggest and best-known, but is by no means the only option if you are travelling to Chonburi.